Big Foot Horse Camp

 Open

-Open year-round unless weather conditions require closure.
-No reservations required.
-Seven-day stay limit enforced.
+Open year-round unless weather conditions require temporary closure.
+No fees or reservations required.
+7-day stay limit.
+Alcoholic beverages prohibited.

 Safety, caution urged during hunting season